 I was mesmerized by her recollections of our family and by the age of sixteen, I was off visiting distant relatives, plowing through documents in courthouses and wandering old, mostly forgotten, cemeteries.
 Now, oh so many years later, I’ve decided it’s time to put my experiences out there and explain what I’ve learned.
-My goal is to educate people of all ages about the importance of discovering and preserving history, so I hope that by sharing my own moments of discovery, sprinkled with joy, laughter, tears and falls, I might cultivate a new generation of researchers and pay homage to the loving souls who carry the stories of those who came before us.
+My goal is to educate people of all ages about the importance of understanding and preserving history.
+By piquing the interest of a new generation of researchers, I hope to pay homage to those who came before me.

 I will be publishing a new post about once a week, so if you would like to share my journey, please enter your email address below.